1.What is #TogetherWeRemember?

 6.Why read names?

-We read names of victims of different genocides, atrocities, and cases of violent hatred as well as rescuers that had the courage to save lives despite the risk to themselves and their families.
+We read names of victims of different genocides, atrocities, and cases of identity-based violence as well as rescuers that had the courage to save lives despite the risk to themselves and their families.
 Doing so allows us to breathe new life into the memories of these individuals and affirm that they existed, they mattered, and they still matter--not just to their direct ancestors--but to all of humanity.
 For one month a year, our voices and our communities become the final resting place for those that were robbed of their right to choose a final resting place for themselves.
 It is a right that many of us take for granted and it is a tradition that all of humanity shares in some form.

 Reading names is also the greatest honor we can give the departed because their memories have an incredible power to build peace in our communities, at home and abroad.
-Since Together We Remember’s founding at Duke University in 2012, each year we have brought together people of all different races and religions to affirm their common humanity and build mutual respect and empathy regardless of our differences.
+Since Together We Remember’s founding at Duke University in 2012, each year we have brought together people of all different races, religions, and politics to affirm their common humanity and build mutual respect and empathy regardless of our differences.
 In times of great tension, we can rely on the #TogetherWeRemember name reading vigil to remind us of our shared suffering, shared courage, and the opportunity to do better for one another in the future.

 Reading names is also a very accessible way to begin and sustain a conversation around the topic of ending and preventing violent hatred in all its forms.
 The slogans “Never Forget” and “Never Again” have lost much of the meaning and power they once had in the wake of the Holocaust because we have failed again and again to follow through on our promises.
-Through the name reading, we can hold ourselves accountable and ask, “How many names have we allowed to be added to the list this year?”
+Through a name reading, we can hold ourselves accountable and ask, “How many names have we allowed to be added to the list this year?”
+Until the answer is zero, we know we have work to do.

 7.Where did you get the names from?